 The University of Leeds has committed to using its huge breadth of research capability to making a sustained focus on tackling the great global challenges of our time, of which anti-microbial resistance is one.
 Read more here about the University's commitment.

 Journalists requiring more details or interviews with academic staff should email the University of Leeds Press Office at firstname.lastname@example.org.

 The lead picture above shows Dr Rebecca Thompson from the Faculty of Biological Sciences operating the University's cryo electron microscopes.
 This equipment will play a key role in studying protein operation to help researchers understand more about how bacteria become resistant to antibiotics.

-The University of Leeds has pledged to support the Antibiotic Guardian campaign and ill we will champion or plan key promotional activities for World Antibiotic Awareness Week to the University community.
+The University of Leeds has pledged to support the Antibiotic Guardian campaign and will champion or plan key promotional activities for World Antibiotic Awareness Week to the University community.
 The Antibiotic Guardian campaign is led by Public Health England.